kaleidawave/experiments/shell-language/specification.md

 	let char2s = concatenate 1 2 3
 	for constant $char2s each
 		echo "Found $char1 $char2"
+	echo "---"
 ```

+> This is a test for parsing as well.
+Iteration can introduce variables based on dropping the final 's'

 ```
 Found a 1
 Found a 2
 Found a 3
+---
 Found b 1
 Found b 2
 Found b 3
+---
 Found c 1
 Found c 2
 Found c 3
+---
 ```

 ## Syntax